 Leibniz was not the only rival that Newton’s popularity earned him.
 By 1672, the Royal Society —the most eminent scientific institution in Britain—got wind of Newton’s brilliance and invited him to publish his work on light and color.
 In his paper, Newton posited that light is composed of particles.
 This was a radical notion for many at the Society.
 One of its members named Robert Hook—often credited with the discovery of living cells— led the pack of skeptics and called Newton’s results a mere “hypothesis”.

-After weathering the criticism for a couple of months, Newton bent his back on finding mathematical proofs for his theories.
+After weathering harsh criticism for a couple of months, Newton bent his back on finding mathematical proofs for his theories.
 Though the two scientists remained adversaries till Hook’s demise in 1703, the constant pressure from Hook on Newton forced him to bring significant mathematical refinements in his scientific concepts.
 Thus, in a way, Robert Hook proved to be a friend rather than a foe.

 Lesson Four: Try to find friends in your foes.
 Those who criticize or belittle you are mostly viewed as your enemies, and they often are.
 Robert Hook criticized Newton’s ideas but Newton used that criticism as an opportunity to improve his work.
 If people laugh at your presentation, don’t drown yourself in a river of embarrassment.
 Rather identify what made them laugh and improve on that.
 Easier said than done, but definitely worth practicing.